ninjadev64/puredarwin-wiki/docs/For developers/QEMU.md

 to
         val = 0x14 | ((APIC_LVT_NB - 1) << 16); /* version 0x14 */
 </pre>
-Thanks Rafael for sharing this information, which is not easy to find. <span style="border-collapse:collapse;color:rgb(34,34,34);font-family:arial,sans-serif">kvm is doing really great these days.</span>
+Thanks Rafael for sharing this information, which is not easy to find. kvm is doing really great these days.

 QSOC project on Darwin support in QEMU
 --------------------------------------